jsgoupil/quickbooks-sync/README.md

 /// TODO
 ```

-The Web Connector uses the SOAP protocol to talk with your website, the NuGet package takes care of the heavy lifting to talk with the software.
+The Web Connector uses the SOAP protocol to talk with your website, the NuGet package takes care of the heavy lifting to talk with the QuickBooks Desktop.
 However, you must implement some methods in order to get everything working according to your needs.
 The Web Connector will come periodically to your website asking if you have any requests to do to its database.
-The Web Connector execute the following tasks:
+The Web Connector executes the following tasks:

 1. Authenticate - Sends the login/password that you must verify.
-You also return a session ticket that will be used for the rest of messages exchanged back and forth.
+You also return a session ticket that will be used for the rest of messages that are exchanged back and forth.
 2. SendRequestXML - The Web Connector expects that you return an XML command that will execute on the database.
 3. ReceiveRequestXML - Response regarding the previous step.
-4. GOTO Step 2 - Until you return an empty string, indicating you are done.
+4. GOTO Step 2 - Until you return an empty string, indicating that you are done.
 5. CloseConnection - Connection is done.

 ### Database state ###
-Multiple connections are done between the Web Connector and your website.
+Multiple "synchronous" connections are done between the Web Connector and your website.
 There is a need to keep some states with a database.
-The NuGet package doesn't provide such thing because it doesn't know which database provider/schema you are using; this is where you have to start code your own implementation.
+The NuGet package doesn't provide such thing because it doesn't know which database provider/schema you are using; this is where you have to start coding your own implementation.

 ### Step 1.
 Create an Authenticator ###
 ```C#